GCD-DDPM: A Generative Change Detection Model Based on Difference-Feature Guided DDPM: METHODOLOGY

 \subsubsection{Noise Predictor}

-In accordance with the standard implementation of DDPM, we employ a UNet as a noise predictor.
-An illustration is shown in Figure 1.
-In order to achieve the CD map directly, we condition the step estimation function by raw images prior, which can be represented as:
+In accordance with the standard implementation of the DDPM, a U-Net including CD Encoder and CD Decoder is employed as a noise predictor as shown in Fig.~\ref{fig:modelstructure}.
+Furthermore, the step noise estimation function is conditioned on raw images and takes the following form:

-where $I_a$ and $I_b$ respectively represent pre-change image and post-change image, \textcircled{c} represents concat operation.
-Furthermore, $E^{I_b}_t-E^{I_a}_t$ is the conditional difference embedding feature, in our case, the bitemporal images embedding feature, $E^{x\text{\textcircled{c}}I_a}_t-E^{x\text{\textcircled{c}}I_b}_t$ is the CD map embedding feature of the current step.
-The two components are added and sent to the Seg Decoder $D$ for reconstruction.
-The step-index t is integrated with the added embedding and decoder features.